 I love teaching self-portraits!
-Not only do students get to know themselves much better, they also lose the fear of drawing a face, facial features and drawing a human.
-Once you teach some basic proportions rules, practice drawing features individually … Continue reading
+Not only do students get to know themselves much better, but they also lose the fear of drawing a face, facial features and drawing a human.
+Once you teach some basic proportions rules, practice drawing features … Continue reading

 Christina from wesbmart.blogspot sent me this picture of the wonderful mural she made with her students.
 She wrote: “… I did this with the 2 schools that I teach at and the murals were fantastic.
 The way I did it was I gave each child, staff and faculty member a small 3×3 piece of oak tag or card stock.
 Everyone drew a self-portrait and I put them together to create a mural of our school.
 I had about 95% participation from the whole entire school (some people forgot to give me their portraits.)
 It came out fantastic!”